Catalina Island Restoration Project

 Q: Can the deer be fenced in and contained?

-A: Fencing or containment is not a viable solution as it is cruel to contain the deer to a small area and they are likely to breach the fences continuously.
-Additionally deer and other wildlife get caught in fences leading to inhumane deaths.
+A: Fencing or containment is not a viable solution as it is cruel to contain the deer to a small area and they are likely to breach the fences continuously, a situation the Catalina Island Conservancy would not be able to manage on an ongoing basis.

-A: While the decision to kill the deer is difficult, it is considered more humane than allowing them to suffer from starvation caused by their overpopulation.
+A: While the decision to kill the deer is difficult, it is considered more humane than allowing them to suffer from starvation and ecological imbalances caused by their overpopulation.
+Using helicopters for invasive species management has been proven to be the quickest, most humane option in the case of mule deer.Science, Data & Methodologies

-The Catalina Island Restoration Project, undertaken by the Catalina Island Conservancy, is a comprehensive initiative aimed at reviving and safeguarding Catalina Island with a focus on three key pillars—habitat restoration, plant restoration, and species management.
+The Catalina Island Restoration Project, undertaken by the Catalina Island Conservancy, is a comprehensive initiative aimed at reviving and safeguarding Catalina Island.

-We welcome your feedback and would like to hear from you.
-Click the button to contact us.
+We welcome your feedback on the project and would like to hear from you.